Bucknell is recipient of $110,000 ExxonMobil grant

 "We greatly appreciate this support from the ExxonMobil Foundation," said Bucknell President Brian C. Mitchell.
 "The foundation has magnified the generosity of Bucknell alumni who are employees or retirees of the company and provided crucial resources to support the University."

-The check represented the foundation's three-to-one match of donations made to Bucknell by ExxonMobil employees, retirees, and surviving spouses under the 2006 educational matching gift program.
+Three-to-one matching The check represented the foundation's three-to-one match of donations made to Bucknell by ExxonMobil employees, retirees, and surviving spouses under the 2006 educational matching gift program.
 Gift donations of up to $7,500 made in 2006 were matched in 2007.

 Through the foundation's matching gift program, Bucknell has been the recipient of funding totaling nearly $745,000 from 2002 to 2007.